 Student research assistants work with faculty and staff on research projects assisting with literature review, data collection, data analysis, and research.
-Currently, our Research Assistants are working on one of two projects: exploring the work-life-career concerns of adolescents and college students, and examining developmental issues faced by Latino families and children.
 Research assistants often have the opportunity to write, publish, and present their own research.
 For more information on our current research please contact our Research coordinator.

 The Berger Institute is part of the Women & Leadership Alliance, a joint 5-college endeavor to support and promote student programs at the Claremont Colleges that highlight issues faced by women in leadership in business, government, science, and various other professions.

 This grant supports and expands the ongoing research of CMC students by helping to defray the costs of a specific, student-led project.
 The recipient is required to conduct research under the supervision of, or in collaboration with, a faculty member.
 The proposed project should reflect the student’s current research interest and may include research for the student’s senior thesis.
 While the topic should address contemporary social issues (broadly defined), all disciplines and research methodologies are encouraged and welcome to apply.
 The award amount varies according to the scope and subject of the project.